 Our recommendation for bay windows: Cellular shades, Roman shades, or shutters.
 Both roman and cellular shades function well with bay windows because each shade can cover a single pane, offering a lot of flexibility in how much surface area you need covered.
 Likewise, plantation shutters are installed on each individual pane on bay windows, but are able to give you even more freedom in window coverage with the moving tilt-rod and louvers.

-No matter their shape or style, windows that are near your ceiling can be a hassle to put window treatments on.
+Regardless of their shape or style, windows that are near your ceiling can be a hassle to treat.
 Usually, the window tops are out of arm’s reach, and breaking out a stepladder every day can be a hassle.
 That means that homeowners in Charlotte with taller windows should opt for a window treatment that you can either keep in a single position, or open and shut from far away.
-It would be even better if that window treatment was also able to effectively block light from pouring in.
+It wouldn’t hurt if that window treatment was also able to effectively block light from pouring through.

 Eyebrow windows are the curved windows that are usually found above other, standard rectangular windows.
 As a result of their position and individual shape, eyebrow windows come with issues that few other windows do in regards to picking the perfect window treatment.